 Hello and welcome to my webpage.
 I am a biological anthropologist, a scientist who studies the human animal.
-More specifically, I am a paleoanthropologist: I study human anatomical evolution by researching both variation and function in living people (and our primate relatives) and morphology of hominin (human ancestor) fossils.
-I am a foot and ankle evolution specialist.
+More specifically, I am a paleoanthropologist.
+I study human anatomical evolution by researching both variation and function in living people and our primate relatives, then applying those data to the human fossil record.
+I am a lower limb evolution specialist.

 I am currently employed by the Arkansas College of Osteopathic Medicine (ARCOM), where I am associate professor of anatomy.
 I teach gross anatomy, embryology, histology, and neuroanatomy to our medical and MS students in the lecture hall and dissection laboratory.
-I also advise/supervise/collaborate with medical students on research projects.
+I love lab.
+I also conduct research with medical students.

 As a research fellow at the University of the Witwatersrand’s Evolutionary Studies Institute in Johannesburg, I am grateful to be able to conduct paleoanthropological research and contribute to South African science.
 And closer to home, I help train biological anthropology graduate students as an adjunct professor of anthropology at the University of Arkansas in Fayetteville.